 But is casual sex among college students healthy?

 On the one hand, there's the case that hook-ups are regrettable experiences that often happen in a haze of drunken disregard.
 This side of the argument might point to the concept of “the walk of shame” (heading home the next morning in the previous night’s clothes) as emblematic of the downside of casual sex.
+(There are also important problems with consent and sexual assault on college campuses.)

 On the other hand, casual sex, it might be argued, is all about pleasure: At least one study found that, at least for males, hooking up was associated with a boost in well-being, perhaps because sexual congress can be a significant status symbol and source of confidence for young men.
-In a 2004 study, Mark Leary found that eight percent of college students reported having unprotected sex precisely because they wanted to be viewed as risk-taking or laid back.
+In a 2004 study, psychologist Mark Leary found that 8 percent of college students reported having unprotected sex precisely because they wanted to be viewed as risk-taking or laid back.

 In a more recent study, Melina Bersamin and colleagues examined the well-being of nearly 4,000 multiethnic heterosexual college students.
 They asked participants about their recent experiences with casual sex—defined as having had sex in the previous 30 days with a person the participant had known for a week or less.
 The research team found that 11 percent of the students had casually hooked up—18.6 percent of the males and 7.4 percent of the females.